symfony/symfony-docs/reference/dic_tags.rst

 :class:`Symfony\\Component\\Validator\\ObjectInitializerInterface` interface.
 Then, tag it with the ``validator.initializer`` tag (it has no options).

-For an example, see the ``EntityInitializer`` class inside the Doctrine Bridge.
+For an example, see the ``DoctrineInitializer`` class inside the Doctrine Bridge.

 .. _`Twig's documentation`: http://twig.sensiolabs.org/doc/advanced.html#creating-an-extension